From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 So he spurned the other offers, which included Ohio State and Oklahoma State, and headed to College Station, Tex.

-Eight games into his freshman season, he took over the starting job, went 3-2 an earned MVP honors in the Liberty Bowl to take him into Year 2.
+Eight games into his freshman season, he took over the starting job, went 3-2 and earned MVP honors in the Liberty Bowl to take him into Year 2.
 But after leading the Aggies to a 5-0 start as a sophomore, he threw three pick-sixes in a loss to Alabama, suffered an AC joint sprain in his throwing shoulder and was benched two games later for a touted freshman named Kyler Murray.

 Allen transferred to Houston, where Tom Herman, who recruited him heavily while an assistant at Ohio State, was coach.
 But Herman left for Texas while Allen sat out a season because of NCAA transfer rules, and Major Applewhite was promoted in his place.